Table of Contents

 If the income tax due is less than the total deductions, the taxpayer is not usually entitled to a refund of the excess.
 It is possible to opt to take certain deduction in the tax year in which they are incurred and in future years – e.g. if you have significant medical expenses in one year and do not have capacity to utilise in the year in which they were incurred.

-Also note that if you are liable to tax under a flat regime you will likely not be able to benefit from most of these deductions.
+Also note that if you are liable to tax under a flat or substitute regime you will likely not be able to benefit from most of these deductions.

-With the Finance Law 2020 deductions for expenses can only be claimed for payment made by bank transfer or debit/credit card.
+With the Finance Law 2020 deductions for expenses can only be claimed where payment is made by bank transfer or debit/credit card.
 Cash payments no longer qualify.
 The Law also reduces the certain deductions for taxpayers with income over Euro 120,000 and drops to zero for those with income over Euro 240,000.
-Medical expenses, building restucturing and some mortgage interest deductions are not impacted by this.
+Medical expenses, building restructuring and some mortgage interest deductions are not impacted by this, but like all the expenses described here may have their own limits and thresholds.

 Deductions for dependent family members: